Loyness/EnhancedDynamics/README.md

 - **Customizable Base FOV:** Adjust the base field of view to your preference (default: 60)
 - **Dynamic FOV Transitions:** Enable smooth FOV transitions while running to create a more intense gameplay experience
+- **Camera Bobbing:** just like in minecraft lol

 ## Installation

-1. Make sure you have [BepInEx](https://github.com/BepInEx/BepInEx) and [MTM101BaldAPI](https://gamebanana.com/mods/383711) installed in your Baldi's Basics Plus game
+1. Make sure you have [BepInEx](https://github.com/BepInEx/BepInEx) and [MTM101BaldAPI](https://gamebanana.com/mods/383711) (Optional to enable settings tab in game) installed in your Baldi's Basics Plus game
 2. Download the latest release of Enhanced Dynamics
 3. Place the `EnhancedDynamics.dll` file in your `BepInEx/plugins` folder